steli99/billiards-cpp/docs/REPORT.md

 ![game4_clip2 minimap](../results/benchmark/game4_clip2/final_minimap.png)

-## Build and validation

-Compiled locally with GCC 13.3.0, CMake 4.4.3 and OpenCV 4.10.0, using C++17 and a Release build. `ctest` passes the algorithm test executable.
-The tests cover overlapping/disjoint box IoU, perfect AP, missing predictions, duplicate-detection penalties, per-image matching, absent classes, perfect and imperfect segmentation, invalid label rejection, tracking after reorder/short occlusion, a synthetic table with cue/black balls, and perspective corner mapping.
-These synthetic tests verify implementation behavior, not benchmark robustness.

-The local OpenCV build lacks an FFmpeg video backend.
-For this experiment, the original MP4 streams were decoded into lossless PNG frame sequences using FFmpeg, then processed frame-by-frame by the unchanged C++ analyzer with the original frame rate supplied.
-No frame was skipped.
-C++ wrote MJPEG AVI outputs, which were transcoded to H.264 MP4 for compact distribution.
-The original annotated PNG images were evaluated directly.
-With a standard OpenCV build that supports MP4, the documented `video` and full `benchmark` commands accept the original clips directly; that direct MP4 backend path was not tested locally.
-The image-sequence alternative is `billiards video frames/%06d.png output 29.97` (use the source frame rate).

 Output MP4 frame counts were checked against all ten source clips.
 All 20 frame predictions, ten final minimaps, ten annotated videos, position CSVs and metric rows are present. `results/verification.txt`, `results/tests.txt` and `results/run_metadata.json` record the checks, versions, source hashes and frame rates.
 The official Virtual Lab remains untested.